 I’ve heard some call it “closet cosplay,” and I think that’s an appropriate term too.
 No one really knows exactly how the Disneybounding trend began, but most passionate Disney fans will give founding credit to Leslie Kay.
 Her Instagram account is a popular source for outfit inspiration.
 Leslie created The Disneybound concept several years ago, and has since written a book about her inspiration, outfit ideas, and the Disneybounding community that grew from her initial idea.

 How do you show off your Disney fandom?
 Most people immediately think of cosplay or “costume play,” which is popular at conventions and fan events.
 Cosplay is the performance art of wearing costumes and accessories to represent a specific character.
 According to Disney Parks rules and regulations, however, costumes may not be worn by guests over the age of 14.

 But wait, there’s another way!

 - Do think about accessories.
-Hats, sunglasses, jewelry, headbands, and more can be added to complete a look.
+A red belt with a blue top and yellow bottoms could turn into an ode to Snow White.
 Shoes are another way to enhance your look, but keep in mind all the walking required on a Disney vacation!

 - Choose solid colors to build the foundation of a Disneybound outfit.
 The fun comes in when you add whimsical accessories to take the look to the next level.